-Individual psychotherapy is a treatment aimed at working the relational patterns and mentalizing deficiencies that affect the problems of the daily life that cause emotional suffering.
+Individual psychotherapy is a treatment aimed at working the relational patterns and mentalizing deficiencies that affect the problems of the daily life, cause emotional suffering and affect our mental health.
+It is also a process of personal growth and self-discovery.

 The frequency of the sessions is usually weekly, in some cases bi-monthly or mixed: starts weekly start and then is reduced.